quentpilot/go-api-import-csv/README.md

     1. Tests with empty datatable to insert 1M rows
     2. Tests with already filled datatable of 1M rows or more
 3. Add PHP/Symfony Docker service to create the same API/Test/Benchmark scenario
+4. Add a REST response to /upload with another endpoint (uuid) to follow upload status in percentile
+5. Implements a GUI to select a file to upload and an a progressbar